All About Energy Density in Aviation

 If battery technology comes to fruition allowing fully electric or electric hybrid aircrafts, engineers predict performance improvements as well.
 That includes more efficiency, lower emissions, low noise levels and better take-off and landing capabilities, including vertically.

-What are the challenges with achieving high energy densities in aerospace?
+What are the challenges with achieving high energy densities in electric aviation?

 Unlike electric cars and other electric vehicles, electric aircrafts need to meet a large range of operating conditions.
 Examples include extremely high and low operating temperatures, reserve power for emergency landing and maneuvering (further reducing operating range), safety requirements, as well as many others.